-Dividend earnings are derived from the District's investment accounts: CaITRUST.
+Dividend earnings are derived from the District's investment accounts: CaITRUST, a joint powers authority (JPA).

-The District prepares a quarterly investment report as required by Policy for the Boards review in October/November, January/February, April/May and July/August depending on the timing of Board meetings and availability of bank statements at reporting deadline.
+The District prepares a quarterly investment report as required by Policy for the Boards review in October/November, January/February, April/May and July/August depending on the timing of Board meetings and availability of bank statements and investment reports at staff reporting deadline.